Japan joins Moon race with successful rocket launch

 More recently in April, a private Japanese start-up, iSpace, failed to land its Hakuto-R lander after it too lost contact with the spacecraft.

-Two test rocket launches have failed this year, the latest in July when engine failure caused an explosion.
+Two test rocket launches have alsofailed this year, the latest in July when engine failure caused an explosion.